zhiming99/rpc-frmwrk/logs.md

 ---
+[`Fri Jun 07 2024 11:21:11 PM Beijing`]
+1. I'am now trying to setting up a django oauth2 server and a django app for oauth2 debugging.
+2. The oauth2 cgi will also integrate a `oa2check` server for `rpcrouter` to verify the incoming `login` request.
+3. The django `cgi` app will not go into the `rpc-frmwrk` codebase.
+Instead they will be placed in another repository.

 [`Mon May 20 2024 04:41:43 PM Beijing`]
 1. Removed builtin-rt client's dependency to dbus connection.
 And fixed some bugs.
 2. Next, I will add OAuth2 support for JS client.